Skiboy: Jacques Noel

 Played by Frederick Jaeger.
 Jacques is Bobbie's uncle, and owner of the hotel.
 He is not seen on many episodes, but when seen, is helping Bobbie.
 In the episode Buried Menace, he relays by radio, instructions on how to de-fuse a recently discovered bomb to Bobbie from an arms expert.

 Jane Noel

 Played by Patricia Haines (although played by Pauline Challoner in the episode Cold Shoulder).
 Jane is wife of the hotel owner, Jacques, and mostly helps prepare meals for the inhabitants of the building.
 She also approves a hatred relationship between Bobbie's dog, Gruff.
 In some other versions of the show, she is referred to as "Claire".

 Episodes

-Plotlines
+Plots

-The plotlines around Skiboy usually consist of dramatic events in his alpine home town, whether it is in the village, or on the slopes.
-Bandits seeking hidden treasures in the mountains interfere with Bobbie's curiosity, or mysterious things happen in the village or on the mountain faces.
+The plots of Skiboy depict dramatic events in a small alpine town.
+Bandits seeking hidden treasures in the mountains attract Bobbie's curiosity, or mysterious things happen in the village or on the mountain faces.
 And rarely, might there be some romance that is cut unexpectedly by danger.